 Required Vote; Abstentions and Broker Non-Votes.
 Directors will be elected by a majority of the votes cast at the Annual Meeting in an uncontested election.
 Votes withheld, abstentions and broker non-votes will not have any effect on the outcome of voting with respect to the election of directors, unless no affirmative votes are received for a nominee.
-The affirmative vote of holders of a majority of shares represented at the Annual Meeting, in person or by proxy and entitled to vote is required for approval of the amendment and restatement of the Company's 2007 Stock Incentive Plan (amended and restated effective March 20, 2013), which, if approved, will be renamed the 2014 Omnibus Incentive Plan, to approve the non-binding vote regarding the compensation of the Company's named executive officers as described in this proxy statement, and ratification of the Audit Committee selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2014.
-Abstentions have the same effect as a vote against any proposal.
+The affirmative vote of holders of a majority of shares represented at the Annual Meeting, in person or by proxy, and entitled to vote is required for approval of (i) the election of seven directors to the Company's Board of Directors to hold office until the next Annual Meeting or until their respective successors are duly elected and qualified, (ii) the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017, (iii) the amendment and restatement of the Company's 2014 Omnibus Incentive Plan, (iv) the non-binding vote regarding the compensation of the Company's named executive officers as described in this proxy statement, and (v) the non-binding vote regarding the frequency of stockholder advisory votes to approve the compensation of the Company's named executive officers.
+Abstentions have the same effect as a vote against these proposals.
 Broker non-votes are deemed not entitled to vote and are not counted as votes for or against any proposal.